 - A TEFL Certificate (in some cases this isn’t obligatory)

-- You’re from Canada or the United States (in some cases all first language English countries)
+- You’re from Canada, the United States or the UK (in some cases all first language English countries)

 - You are enthusiastic, passionate and positive